timtnleeProject/bes-ajax/README.md

 - **default** `5`

 ### BesAjaxObject.resolveFirst
-- Set to `true`: when requests in `waitingPool` get reqsponse, it will be resolve immediately, to `false` :  resolve when it moving back to `exePool`.
+- Set to `true`: when requests in `waitingPool` get response, it will be resolve immediately, to `false` :  resolve when it moving back to `exePool`.
 - **type** `<Boolean>`
 - **default** `false`